Private Luxury Uganda Gorilla Trekking The Authentic Guide

 Walking sticks are provided for you.

-Rules and Regulations for Gorilla Trekking in Uganda
+Rules and Regulations for Uganda Gorilla Trekking

 The regulations for tracking gorillas will be briefed to you by your guide before you begin any gorilla expedition.
 This briefing is critical, so please pay close attention and follow the instructions.